 Categories

 The photo above is a work by Sadomura Costume Shop.
 The three-dimensional creature embroidery made with gold thread shows various expressions depending on the angle, captivating the viewer.
 The costumes are powerful yet elegant, and seem to have been breathed life into them

-Well, our company is a company that deals with wax.
+Now, our company deals with wax.

 Let's take a closer look at this costume

-Do you understand?
+Did you understand?

-I hope that Sado Village Costume Shop will continue to pass on the traditional performing art of Iwami Kagura to future generations and support Japanese culture.
+We hope that Sado Village Costume Shop will continue to pass on the traditional performing art of Iwami Kagura to future generations and support Japanese culture.

+Categories